-Any statements in this Official Statement involving matters of opinion or estimates, whether or not expressly so stated, are intended as such and not representations of fact.
-No representation is made that any of the estimates will be realized.
-Neither this Official Statement nor any statement that may have been made verbally or in writing is to be construed as a contract with the holders of the 2024 Bonds.
+Additional information may be obtained, upon request, from the Director of Finance, 900 E. Broad Street, Richmond, Virginia 23219 (804-646-5776) or from the City's Financial Advisor, 901 East Cary Street, Richmond, Virginia 23219 (804-697-2900).
+So far as any statements made in this Official Statement involve matters of opinion or of estimates, whether or not expressly stated, they are set forth as such and not as representations of fact.
+No representation is made that any of the statements will be realized.
+Neither this Official Statement nor any statement which may have been made orally or in writing is to be construed as a contract with the holders of the Bonds.